puddydoo/OoT-Randomizer/README.md

 ### Logic helpers

 * I did not edit `LogicHelpers.json` but have used these in the files.
 * `transition()`: Represents doors and other room transitions in dungeons.
 The first argument is the name of the door (so it can check for key requirements) and the second is the conditions required to unbar it.
 If lock rando were to place a lock on a barred door then the "unbars" for both sides of the door would be applied.
+The key requirements are listed in `Door Requirements (Manual).txt`.
-* Unbars: There are many "Unbar" conditions listed in Unbars.txt for each barred door in the dungeons, that if set to true, would allow going through that door without completing the normal requirements to unbar it (if the flag on the door is edited)
+* Unbars: There are many "Unbar" conditions listed in `Unbars.txt` for each barred door in the dungeons, that if set to true, would allow going through that door without completing the normal requirements to unbar it (if the flag on the door is edited)
 * `barred_door`: I put this as an alternate condition on barred doors (meant to be false) before labeling the individual transitions.
 It remains on certain barred doors which turned out not to be actual transition actors such as in Ice Cavern.
 I might remove it.
 * `can_break_icicles`: The ability to break icicles.
 I don't know exactly what it requires, though.
 * `can_climb()`: For every ledge that I could think to add it I counted the change in Link's Y coordinate and put it as a condition.
 I even included ledges that are too high for Link to ever climb.
 Why do this instead of just `is_adult` for those ledges that child cannot climb?
 Because the forms of Link in MM have different heights.
 Deku Link is very short and Fierce Deity Link is very tall.
 But I do not even know the exact heights or maximum climbing heights of any of the forms in OoT or MM.
 Also, in Glitched, ground jumps can be calculated into this because they allow Link to climb higher than normal.